TangleID/TangleID/STYLE-GUIDE.md

 ## Code example

-### Writing the React Component
+### React Components

 Class-based components are preferable over the ones in pure function, because the former can use Lifecycle methods and state.

-Here is the class-based component example:
+Here is a class-based React component example:
 ```javascript
 import React, { Component } from 'react';
 import PropTypes from 'prop-types';